Elena Kostioukovitch: Essays and Novels

 In 2006, Kostioukovitch published Why Italians Love to Talk About Food, an exploration of Italian culinary traditions that dives into the sociocultural importance of food in Italy.
 This book became a bestseller and was translated into 18 languages.

 In 2013, Kostioukovitch's first novel Zwinger was released in Russia by Corpus Books and in 2022 in Ukraine by Folio.
 The novel combines elements of historical fiction and thriller, presented with a lively and ironic style.
 Set against the backdrop of a fictional detective story during the 2005 Frankfurt Book Fair, it delves into real mysteries of 20th-century history, drawing from precious documents belonging to the author's grandfather, Leonid Volynski.
 Volynski, a World War II "Monuments Men," led the Red Army's investigation unit tasked with recovering paintings from the Dresden Art Museum, hidden by the Nazis.

 In 2022, she published Nella mente di Vladimir Putin, an analysis of the Russian ideology that led to the war in Ukraine.
 The book has since been translated into German, Hungarian, Latvian, and Polish.

 In 2025, she published Kyiv.
 Una fortezza sopra l'abisso (Kyiv.
 A Fortress Over th Abyss) with La Nave di Teseo.
 Through a multifaceted lens that intertwines history, literature, culture, and personal memories, the book traces Kyiv’s turbulent history, from the Mongol invasions to the devastation of the Russian Revolution, and the ongoing Russian-Ukrainian war.

+In 2026, again with La Nave di Teseo, she published Tradurre Umberto Eco mentre scoppiano le rivoluzioni (Translating Umberto Eco As Revolutions Break Out), a book the publisher describes as “at once a collective autobiography, an essay on translation, a journey into Umberto Eco’s creative world, and a reflection on the cultural and political transformations of recent decades.”